toanleviet95/react-playing-card-animation/README.md

-# React sample code with Webpack
+# React playing card animation
 [![Build Status][build-badge]][build]
 ### This is my React starter kit in some my projects.
 Use webpack + babel